 As is often the case in a small town, West Berlin doesn't have a public transportation system that people use for their commute.

-The citizens of West Berlin are slightly better educated than the national average of 21.84% for all cities and towns, with 23.81% of adults in West Berlin having a bachelor's degree or advanced degree.
+The education level of West Berlin citizens is a little higher than the average for US cities and towns: 23.81% of adults in West Berlin have at least a bachelor's degree.

 The per capita income in West Berlin in 2022 was $33,079, which is low income relative to New Jersey, and middle income relative to the rest of the US.
 This equates to an annual income of $132,316 for a family of four.